jamesdbrock/testudinal-haskell/README.md

   [default](https://www.haskell.org/tutorial/numbers.html#sect10.4)
   in the notebook.
   When a `Rational` is shown, we show it with the `/` operator instead of the `%` constructor.
+So when we compute `10/6` the result is `5/3`.
-  Anyone who has studied fractions will expect numbers to work this way, and rightly so.
+  Anyone who has studied fourth-grade fractions will expect numbers to work this way, and rightly so.
 It's cruel to inflict IEEE 754 on children.

 * [`LANGUAGE BlockArguments`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/block_arguments.html)